 For reference information about spatial analysis and mining functions and procedures in the SDO_SAM package, see Chapter 29.

 Note:SDO_SAM subprograms are supported for two-dimensional geometries only.
 They are not supported for three-dimensional geometries.

 This chapter contains the following major sections:

-Oracle Data Mining allows automatic discovery of knowledge from a database.
+ODM allows automatic discovery of knowledge from a database.
 Its techniques include discovering hidden associations between different data attributes, classification of data based on some samples, and clustering to identify intrinsic patterns.
 Spatial data can be materialized for inclusion in data mining applications.
-Thus, Oracle Data Mining might enable you to discover that sales prospects with addresses located in specific areas (neighborhoods, cities, or regions) are more likely to watch a particular television program or to respond favorably to a particular advertising solicitation.
-(The addresses are geocoded into longitude/latitude points and stored in an Oracle Spatial and Graph geometry object.)
+Thus, ODM might enable you to discover that sales prospects with addresses located in specific areas (neighborhoods, cities, or regions) are more likely to watch a particular television program or to respond favorably to a particular advertising solicitation.
+(The addresses are geocoded into longitude/latitude points and stored in an Oracle Spatial geometry object.)

 To perform spatial data mining, you materialize spatial predicates and relationships for a set of spatial data using thematic layers.
 Each layer contains data about a specific kind of spatial data (that is, having a specific "theme"), for example, parks and recreation areas, or demographic income data.
 The spatial materialization could be performed as a preprocessing step before the application of data mining techniques, or it could be performed as an intermediate step in spatial mining, as shown in Figure 8-1.

 Figure 8-1 Spatial Mining and Oracle Data Mining

 Notes on Figure 8-1:

 The original data, which included spatial and nonspatial data, is processed to produce materialized data.